Research output per year

-Prior to my post at Aston, I've held research fellowships on interdisciplinary mental health research projects.
-I have used a variety of methods, from conversation analysis to eye-tracking, to investigate a variety of phenomena, including patient/therapist interactions and metaphor comprehension in psychosis.
+Prior to working in a forensic context, I held research fellowships on interdisciplinary mental health research projects.
+I have used insights from pragmatics and non-literal language use to better understand psychotic symptoms, and have used a variety of methods, from conversation analysis to eye-tracking, to investigate a variety of phenomena, including patient/therapist interactions and metaphor comprehension in psychosis.

 2013 - University College London - PhD in Linguistics